Codepath-UIC-Team2/SportCave/README.md

 **Required Must-have Stories**

 * User must create an account in order to get into the app
-* User can log in, if they already have an account
+* User can log in if they already have an account
 * User should be able to logout
 * User can select their favourite sports from the list of sports
 * User can select different sports to view the game scores
-* User can change pages, from stream, to profile, to Details
+* User can change pages, from Stream, to Profile, to Details

 **Optional Nice-to-have Stories**